qt-learning/Intro-to-QML/README.md

 # Intro-to-QML

-This is the repo for part 1 of the introduction to QML course on Qt Academy.
+This is the repo for the introduction to QML course on Qt Academy.

 ## Getting Started